Manchester City F.C. supporters: In popular culture

 Manchester City F.C. and its fans have been portrayed in numerous music, art and TV programmes.
-L.S.
-Lowry was a Manchester City supporter who gained inspiration for his people, often known as 'matchstick men' at matches.
+L. S. Lowry was a Manchester City supporter who gained inspiration for his people, often known as 'matchstick men' at matches.
 Oasis used an animated video of Lowry's Going to the match for their single, "The Masterplan".

 In film, There's Only One Jimmy Grimble was also a fictional film which focused on a young boy whose dream it was to play for Manchester City.
 TV programmes have had various fictional Manchester City fans who have been portrayed with differing mannerisms and personalities.
 DCI Gene Hunt from Life on Mars is a no nonsense police officer whilst comical characters include Young Kenny in Phoenix Nights and Dave from The Royle Family who both occasionally wear Manchester City shirts.

 A feature film documenting Manchester City's 2009–10 season called Blue Moon Rising was released nationwide in 2010.
 The film mainly follows a group of Manchester City fans in their Renault Espace throughout the season detailing the highs and lows whilst the film will also feature exclusive footage and interviews with fans, players and staff.
 The season documented City narrowly losing out on fourth place and Champions League to Tottenham Hotspur and City being knocked out of the League Cup by Manchester United in the semi-finals.
 Coincidentally, the following season saw a reversal of fortunes, with City beating Tottenham 1–0 to seal Champions League football, and beating United in the FA Cup semi-final before going on to the lift the FA Cup for the first time in 42 years.

-The film The Keeper focusing on the life of City goalie Bert Trautmann has fans depicted throughout the film.
+The 2018 film The Keeper, which focuses on the life of City goalie Bert Trautmann, depicts fans throughout the film.
 Also, one of the main roles was played by a City fan, John Henshaw.

-In TV show, Ted Lasso, the club is a fictional version of the real club, however, the current manager of the club is Pep Guardiola himself.
+In the TV series Ted Lasso, the club is a fictional version of the real club.
+However, the current manager of the club is Pep Guardiola himself.
 The manager made a cameo in season 3, overseeing the match against their arch-nemesis AFC Richmond, where he gave some advice to Ted Lasso, the manager of Richmond.
 The club beat Richmond many times, but in the final season, Richmond managed to defeat them.